Business Associate Agreement

 -

-Covered entities with growing vendor ecosystems and inconsistent contract controls.
+Covered entities with a growing vendor list and uneven contract controls.

 -